Wills & Estate Planning

 What is Estate Planning

-However, a will is only a portion of the process of estate planning.
+A will is only a portion of the process of estate planning.
 A power of attorney is essential in estate planning, allowing you to appoint a trusted family member or friend as an agent to manage your finances and medical decisions if you are no longer capable of managing them yourself.
 A Living Trust can allow you to transfer your assets to a separate legal entity, preventing your estate from going through the probate process, while a Living Will can specify what sorts of medical treatment you wish to receive in the event of your incapacitation due to illness or injury.

 Marshall & Associates offer estate planning services in Mount Juliet.